mekomsolutions/shared-github-workflow/docs/maven-spotless-check.md

 - `java-version`: Java version to use for building.
 Default is `17`.
 - `java-distribution`: Java distribution to use for building.
 Default is `temurin`.
+- `maven-args`: Additional arguments to pass to the Maven command.
+Default to empty.

 ## Jobs